High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Introduction

 \section{Introduction}

 Asymmetry along with heteroscedasticity or contamination often occurs with the growth of data dimensionality.
 In high-dimensional settings, particularly when random errors follow irregular distributions such as asymmetry and heteroscedasticity, simultaneous mean estimation and variable selection are still of interest in many applications.
 For example, in economics where asymmetric data is prevalent, it is of interest to study how mean GDP is affected by many features.
-Another example can be found in RNA-seq data analysis, the highly skewed nature and mean-variance dependency of RNA-Seq data may pose difficulties on building prognostic gene signatures.
-Although certain transformations of RNA-seq data have been studied for improving detection of important genes \citep{zwiener2014RNA-seq}, we may be still interested in building a mean regression model on the original data.
+The natural asymmetries and high skewness of the GDP data are also addressed in \cite{hess1997asymmetric} and \cite{dew2021skewness}.
+One suggestion is to use the data transformation such as the log transformation for improving the detection of important variables \citep{lutkepohl2012role}.
+However, we may be still interested in building a mean regression model on the original data.

 In this paper, we are interested in high-dimensional mean regression that is robust to the following irregular settings: (a) the data are not symmetric due to the skewness of random errors (\cite{fan2017estimation}); (b) the data are heteroscedastic (\cite{daye2012high}, \cite{wang2012quantile}); and (c) the data are contaminated in both response and a large number of variables (\cite{rousseeuw2005robust}).
-However, above irregular settings are often overlooked for high-dimensional data analysis, especially for the theoretical development.
+However, the above irregular settings are often overlooked for high-dimensional data analysis, especially for theoretical development.